LazaUK/AOAI-ParallelFunctionCalling-SDKv1/README.md

     function_response = vehicle_control_status.json()
     return function_response
 ```
-4. You may set now your system and user prompts, or pass user messages dynamically.
+4. You may now set your system and user prompts, or pass user messages dynamically.
 ``` JSON
 [
     {"role": "system", "content": "You are a smart in-car assistant.
 Your listen to commands and control vehicle features like air conditioner, lights, radio and windows."}, {"role": "user", "content": "Please, switch off the air conditioner and roll the windows down."}
 ]
 ```
-5. If everything was setup correctly, you should see something like this.
+5. If everything was setup correctly, you should get something like this.
 Enjoy!
 ``` JSON
 The air conditioner is now switched off, and the windows have been rolled down.
 Enjoy the breeze!
 ```